-Chapter 1. napter 1.
-Getting started as a member Explains what it means to be in a Medicare Prescription Drug Plan and how to use this document.
+Chapter 1.
+Getting started as a member ......4

+Explains what it means to be in a Medicare Prescription Drug Plan and how to use this document.
 Discusses the materials we will send you, your plan premium, your plan ID card, and keeping your member record up to date.

 Chapter 2.
-Important phone numbers and resources 12 Explains how to get in touch with our plan and with other organizations including Medicare, the State Health Insurance Assistance Program, the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), programs that help people pay for their prescription drugs, and the Railroad Retirement Board.
-Chapter 3.
-Using the plan's coverage for your Part D prescription drugs 30 Explains rules you need to follow when you get your Part D drugs.
+Important phone numbers and resources......12

+Explains how to get in touch with our plan and with other organizations including Medicare, the State Health Insurance Assistance Program, the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), programs that help people pay for their prescription drugs, and the Railroad Retirement Board.

+Explains rules you need to follow when you get your Part D drugs.
 Explains how to use the plan's Drug List (Formulary) to find out which drugs are covered, and which kinds of drugs are not covered.
 Explains several kinds of restrictions that apply to your coverage for certain drugs.
 Explains where to get your prescriptions filled, and programs for drug safety and managing medications.

 Chapter 4.
-What you pay for your Part D prescription drugs 47 Explains the four stages of drug coverage (Deductible, Initial Coverage, Coverage Gap, and Catastrophic Coverage) and how these stages affect what you pay for your drugs.
+What you pay for your Part D prescription drugs......47

+Explains the four stages of drug coverage (Deductible, Initial Coverage, Coverage Gap, and Catastrophic Coverage) and how these stages affect what you pay for your drugs.
 Explains the cost-sharing tiers for your Part D drugs, tells what you must pay for copayment as your share of the cost for a drug in each cost-sharing tier, as well as any applicable late enrollment penalty.

-Chapter 5.
-Asking the plan to pay its share of the costs for covered drugs 61 Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your drugs.
+Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your drugs.

 Chapter 6.
-Your rights and responsibilities 65 Explains the rights and responsibilities you have as a member of our plan, and what you can do if you think your rights are not being respected.
+Your rights and responsibilities 65 ------------ ----------------- ------------------ ----

+Explains the rights and responsibilities you have as a member of our plan, and what you can do if you think your rights are not being respected.

 Chapter 7.
-What to do if you have a problem or complaint (coverage decisions, appeals, complaints)71 Explains step-by-step what to do if you are having problems or concerns as a member of our plan.
+What to do if you have a problem or complaint (coverage decisions, appeals, complaints)7 '1 Explains step-by-step what to do if you are having problems or concerns as a member of our plan.
 Explains how to ask for coverage decisions and make appeals if you are having trouble getting the prescription drugs you think are covered by our plan.
-This includes asking us to make exceptions to the rules and/or extra restrictions on your coverage.
-Explains how to make complaints about quality of care, waiting times, member services, and other concerns.
+This includes asking us to make exceptions to the rules and/or extra restrictions on your coverage. • Explains how to make complaints about quality of care, waiting times, member services, and other concerns.
 Chapter 8.
-Ending your coverage in the plan 89 Explains when and how you can end your coverage in the plan and possible situations in which our plan is required to end your coverage.
+Ending your coverage in the plan8 9 Chapter 8.
+Ending your coverage in the plan 9 Chapter 8.
 Chapter 9.
-Legal notices 94 Includes notices about governing law, nondiscrimination, and fraud, waste and abuse.
-Chapter 10.
-Definitions of important words 96 Explains key terms used in this document.
+Explains when and how you can end your coverage in the plan and possible situations in which our plan is required to end your coverage.
+9 Explains when and how you can end your coverage in the plan and possible situations in which our plan is required to end your coverage. - Explains when and how you can end your coverage in the plan and possible situations in which our plan is required to end your coverage.
+Legal notices )4